A Reference Guide to Understand, Review and Record Connections

 What are they?

 Wheaton’s unique Connections program provides an exciting way to explore different areas of knowledge and different approaches to problems.
-Wheaton students must take either one 3-course Connection or two 2-course Connections.
+Wheaton students must take either one 3-course Connection or one 2-course Connections.
 Courses are connected across any two of six academic areas: creative arts, humanities, history, math and computer science, natural sciences, and social sciences.

 Where are they?